1901-1928

 1927: Equipped with radiobeacon-

-1930: Cylindrical lantern housing removed, replaced with duplex 375mm
+1930: Cylindrical lantern housing removed, replaced with duplex 375mm electric

 lens lantern mounted in masthead gallery, 13,OOOcp-